Oliver Ellsworth: Ellsworth Court

-Later life
+Later life and death

-Though he retired from national public life upon his return to America in early 1801, he later served once more on the Connecticut Governor's Council.
+Though he retired from national public life upon his return to America in early 1801, he did remain somewhat active in state politics.
+He later served once more on the Connecticut Governor's Council, which he was on until his death.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1803.

 Ellsworth died at his home in Windsor on November 26, 1807, at the age of 62.
 He is buried at the Palisado Cemetery, behind the First Church of Windsor.